-8.8 Financing Strategy - Next Steps
+9.8 Financing Strategy - Next Steps

 Once a comprehensive capital needs forecast, including all of the Township's assets, has been developed through future expansions of this asset management plan, a full financing strategy can be developed.
-It is noted that the Township will be required to include a comprehensive financing strategy will in the asset management plan by July 1, 2025.

 Working within approved Council policy and general Council expectations, staff will spend some effort in consideration of methodologies to implement a separate annual capital levy.

 This exercise would first consider the impact on the municipal levy and municipal tax rate, impact that this new source of funding could have on the infrastructure investment decisions and impact on risk mitigation through increased capital funding.